PrivacyStreams/PrivacyStreams.github.io/index.md

 - It can be **difficult for developers** to access and process personal data, due to the wide range of APIs and data formats.
 - End users don't know what granularity of data is accessed, which can lead to **privacy concerns**.

-As an example of both of these issues, a sleep monitoring app might only need the microphone to check how loud it currently is.
+As an example of both issues,
+a sleep monitoring app might only need the microphone to check how loud it currently is.
 The developer would have to write a lot of code to record and process audio using [MediaRecorder](https://developer.android.com/guide/topics/media/mediarecorder.html), and end-users might be concerned that the app needs full access to the microphone.